 Have you ever noticed baby squash on your plant at the beginning of the season?
 It’s an exciting moment, knowing within a short period of time you’re going to have a healthy squash to eat.
-So it can be disappointing when that same baby squash shrivels up within a couple days.
+So it can be disappointing when that same baby squash shrivels up within a couple of days.
 What happened?
 The plant looked healthy.
 This issue you just stumbled upon was no fault of your own, but you can help prevent it!
 Your squash simply wasn’t pollinated.
 You can learn how to hand pollinate squash for a larger yield.

 By handing pollinating your squash you can increase the yield that your plant produces.
 And it’s easy.
 Squash flowers are big and bright, making them hard to miss, and easy to pollinate.